 3. Wellness Lamb & Salmon Soft Puppy Bites Large Bag

-This Wellness option stands out for its generous bag size, making it ideal for households with multiple puppies or for those who train often.
-It’s a practical choice for anyone who values convenience and wants to avoid running low on treats.
+This Wellness option stands out for its generous bag size, making it a practical pick for owners with multiple puppies or those who train frequently.
+It's especially well-suited for homes that want to stock up without constant reordering.

 - Grain-free recipe